-This summer I had the pleasure of hearing journalist and author Josh Prager speak at the ROI summit in Jerusalem; he told the story of how when he was seventeen years old, a bus he was riding on got rear-ended by a truck which left him paralyzed.
+This summer I had the pleasure of hearing Wall Street Journal writer, Josh Prager; he told the story of how when he was seventeen years old, a bus he was riding on got rear-ended by a truck which left him paralyzed.
 While Josh was in the hospital recovering shortly after the accident, some of his visitors attempted to comfort him by saying “gam zu l’tovah,” which literally means “this too is for the good.”
 This phrase was coined by the teacher of the famous Rabbi Akiva of the Talmud.
 Rabbi Akiva adopted a version of this saying and used it throughout his life.
 One well-known story of its usage involved a journey with many hardships.
 Along the way, his horse ran off leaving him to continue by foot, but instead of becoming angry at God, he said “this too is for the good.”
 Then later that night, once he was settled in, his campfire went out, but instead of being negative, he said “this too is for the good.”

 Rabbi Akiva didn’t know it at the time, but all the bad things that had happened to him turned out to be for the good when a group of bandits came through the woods that night, but didn’t hear him because his horse wasn’t there to neigh and didn’t see him because his fire wasn’t there to glow.
 Only then did he truly understand why the bad things that happened to him “too were for the good.”